What exactly is a physician mortgage loan?

 Down payment assistance for doctors

 There are thousands of down payment assistance programs (DPAs) across the country.
-The majority of these are designed to help lower-income or disadvantaged home buyers, so high-earning physicians may not qualify for aid.
+The majority of these are designed to help lower-income or disadvantaged home buyers achieve their goals of homeownership, so high-earning physicians may not qualify for aid.

 But if you need it, you may qualify for a grant, or a low- or zero-interest loan to help with your down payment.
-And some loans are forgivable after you’ve spent a certain length of time in residence (resident in the home, not the hospital).
+And some loans are forgivable after you’ve spent a certain length of time in residence (primary residence in the home, not the hospital).

 Also check out the “Nurse Next Door" program, which is open to doctors as well as nurses, medical staff, and support staff.
 It offers grants of up to $6,000 and down payment assistance of up to a little over $10,000.